jespergran98/tcgPocketFormula/README.md

 ---

+When applying the templates to 500 decks, only these 12 templates were used:

+Template Distribution
+Standard Report
+459
+Needs More Data
+21
+Cult Favorite
+6
+Dark Horse
+3
+Format Dominator
+2
+Battle-Tested Champion
+2
+Niche Specialist
+2
+Hidden Elite
+1
+High-Ceiling Mastery
+1
+Spoiler Pick
+1
+Promising Upstart
+1
+Fringe Contender
+1

+Update and improve the templates so they have more usage.
+Some templates should obviously be extremely hard to get, only possible form the very best decks, but I want a larger overall variety.

+The top templates should still be extremely hard to get, but improve the other templates, especially those that didn't appear a single time.

+---

 Formula 1: Hierarchical Bayesian Estimation with Meta Awareness (Sort by strength)

 Formula 2: Adaptive Wilson Score Interval (probably don't include this)